Otto Wächter: Involvement in the Holocaust

 On September 28, 1946, the Polish government sent a document to the Military Governor of the American occupation zone in Germany requesting "that Wächter be delivered to Poland for trial for mass murder, shooting and executions.
 Under his command of District Galicia, more than one hundred thousand Polish citizens lost their lives."
 Due to Wächter's death in Rome in 1949, he was never tried for charges in Poland.
-The extent of his criminal involvement in the final solution was never brought before a court.
+The extent of his criminal involvement in the Final Solution was never brought before a court.

-Wächter and the Waffen-SS Galizien
+Waffen-SS Galizien

 In 1943, Wächter conceived the idea of creating a Waffen-SS division made up of Ukrainians.
 The division was organized as a part of a program of creating foreign (e.g., Estonian, Latvian) formations of the Waffen-SS to fight with the Germans on the Soviet front.
 Wachter first proposed his idea to SS Reichsführer Heinrich Himmler on March 1, 1943, and wanted to name them Division Ukraine.
 Wächter succeeded in creating the division, but they were ultimately called Division Galizien.
 The creation of the Division Galizien was announced on April 28, 1943, at ceremonies throughout Galicia.
 Wächter appointed the members of the Military Board of the Division Galizien and had good relations with them.
 In 1945, he was the commander in chief of all Waffen SS divisions made up of non-Germans.
 In organizing Waffen-SS Galizien, Wächter worked closely with the head of the Ukrainian Central Committee in Cracow, Volodymyr Kubijovyč.

 In March 1945, the German government announced the formation of the Ukrainian National Army.
 Wächter successfully secured the appointment of General Pavlo Shandruk, a former officer in the Polish Army, as commander of the Ukrainian National Army.
 On April 25, 1945, the Waffen-SS Galizien was officially reorganized as the First Division of the Ukrainian National Army, and swear a new oath of loyalty to the Ukrainian people.

 Modern Ukraine remains divided on the legacy of World War II, although nationalists, hardcore rightists and neo-Nazis continue to honor the Waffen-SS Galizien today through yearly celebrations.